FMMT666/SyrSafeTechLogger/README.md

 ---
 ## Usage

-> For now, set the IP address of your Syr SafeTech Connect device in the variable *SYR_IPADDR*.

-Then just execute
+Just execute

-    python SyrSafeTechLogger.py
+    python SyrSafeTechLogger.py --ipaddr=<IP_ADDRESS_OF_YOUR_SYR>

-and either kill it with CTRL-C or any other kill command.
+to start it.
+To terminate execution, either stop it with CTRL-C or any other kill command.
 Logfile is created in your current working directory.

 Command line options:

     --help        : print this help
-    --nofile      : do not write to a file
+    --ipaddr=addr : set the IP address of the Syr SafeTech Connect device --henlo       : test presence of the device, print serial number, SW version and then quit --nofile      : do not write to a file
     --nostdout    : do not print to stdout (useful when used with nohup) --maxpolls=n  : stop after n polls
     --delay=n     : delay between set of polls in seconds; floating point allowed, e.g. --delay=1.5 --raw         : print raw data; units 'mbar', 'mL', etc. are not removed

-By default

-For running in the background, on any minicomputer (Odroid, Raspberry Pi, etc.):
+For running in the background, on any minicomputer (Odroid, Raspberry Pi, etc.), e.g.:

-    nohup python SyrSafeTechLogger.py --nostdout &
+    nohup python SyrSafeTechLogger.py --ipaddr=192.168.1.123 --nostdout &

 It is then safe to log out, the script will continue to work in the background.